-2022.12.31 2021.12.31
+20 2022.12.31

 Premium of issuing shares \$ 626,757 626,757

 Treasury stock trading 3,755 3,755

 \$ 630,512 630,512

 According to the Company Law, the realized capital reserve can be issued to new shares or cash in proportion to the original shares of shareholders only after the capital reserve needs to make up the losses first.
-The realized capital reserve mentioned in the preceding paragraph includes the excess from issuing shares in excess of par value and the income from receiving gifts.
+The realized capital surplus mentioned in the preceding paragraph includes the excess from issuing shares in excess of par value and the income from receiving gifts.
 According to the regulations on the handling of securities offering and issuance by issuers, the total amount of capital reserve that can be appropriated for capital shall not exceed 10% of the paid-in capital every year.

-2. Retained earnings
+3. Retained earnings

-According to the Articles of Association of the Company, if there is any surplus in the Company's annual total final accounts, taxes shall be paid first to make up for the accumulated losses.
-The next 10% shall be the legal reserve (but the legal reserve shall not be paid when it reaches the paid-in capital of the Company) and the rest shall be listed or reversed according to law.
+According to the Articles of Association, if there is a surplus in the company's annual final accounts, tax should be paid first to make up the accumulated losses, and 10% should be paid as the legal surplus reserve (but when the legal surplus reserve has reached the paid-in capital of the Company, it may not be paid again).
+The rest should be set aside or reversed according to law.
 If there is any surplus, and the surplus shall be distributed cumulatively with the previous year, the Board of Directors shall draw up a surplus distribution proposal and submit it to the shareholders' meeting for resolution to distribute dividends and bonuses in the preceding paragraph is done in cash, the board of directors shall be authorized to make a resolution and report at the shareholders' meeting.

-(1) Legal reserve
+(1) Legal surplus reserve

-According to the company law, the company shall set aside 10% of the net profit after tax as the legal reserve until it is equal to the total capital.
-When the company has no loss, it may issue new shares or cash with the legal reserve after the resolution of the shareholders' meeting, but the amount of the reserve exceeds 25% of the paid-in capital.
+According to the company law, the company shall set aside 10% of the net profit after tax as the legal surplus reserve until it is equal to the total capital.
+When the company has no loss, it may issue new shares or cash with the legal surplus reserve after the resolution of the shareholders' meeting, but the amount of the reserve exceeds 25% of the paid-in capital.

-(2) Special reserve
+(2) Special surplus reserve

-According to the regulations of FSC, when distributing the distributable surplus, the Company will set aside the special reserve of the current net profit after tax plus the items other than the current net profit after tax included in undistributed surplus of the current period and the undistributed surplus of the previous period in terms of the net deduction of other shareholders' equity in the accounts incurred in the current year; If it is the amount of other shareholders' equity deductions accumulated in the previous period, the special reserve of the same amount shall not be distributed from the undistributed surplus in the previous period.
+According to the regulations of FSC, when distributing the distributable surplus, the Company will set aside the special reserve of the current net profit after tax plus the items other than the current net profit after tax included in undistributed surplus of the current period and the undistributed surplus of the previous period in terms of the net deduction of other shareholders' equity in the accounts incurred in the current year;

+If it is the amount of other shareholders' equity deductions accumulated in the previous period, the special reserve of the same amount shall not be distributed from the undistributed surplus in the previous period.
 If the amount of other shareholders' equity deductions is reversed later, the surplus may be distributed on the reversed part.